dinkelburg/diversdesk/diversdesk/src/content/docs/quickstart_guide.md

 > "Well begun is half done." - Aristotle

-### 1. Create an account
+### 1. Sign-up or Enroll in your free trial
-Navigate to [traveltruster.com](https://www.traveltruster.com/?persist_modal=account&persist_flow=signup) and create an account through the 'Sign up' hyperlink in the right top corner.
+Navigate to [traveltruster.com](https://www.traveltruster.com/?persist_modal=account&persist_flow=signup) (or the URL to your white-label environment) and create an account through the 'Sign up' hyperlink in the right top corner.
 ![Sign up on traveltruster](https://www.diversdesk.com/images/tt_landing_page_sign_up.png)